Benemenn/mengfotobox/index.md

 #### 3. Set up the printer (optional)

-For the printer to work, the Laptop and the printer must be connected to the same internet network.
+For the printer to work, the Laptop and the printer must be connected to the same internet network. *Please be aware that Ben will **provide** the paper for the photos, but is happy to get **financial support** for these recurring expenses.*

 - connect the printer to power
 - insert the photo tray (see manual if needed)